rajivksingh13/titliAI_tools/BUILD_MULTI_PLATFORM.md

 ## Solution: Use GitHub Actions (Recommended)

-The easiest way to build macOS executables without a Mac is to use **GitHub Actions**, which provides free macOS runners.
+The easiest way to build executables without the target platform is to use **GitHub Actions**, which provides free Windows, macOS, and Linux runners.

+### Available Workflows

+1. **Windows builds**: `.github/workflows/build-windows.yml`
+   - Builds Windows `.exe` executables
+   - Creates distribution ZIP package
+   - See `WINDOWS_BUILD_GUIDE.md` for details

+2. **macOS builds**: `.github/workflows/build-macos.yml`
+   - Builds macOS executables
+   - Creates distribution ZIP package

 ### Setup Instructions

+#### Building Windows Executables

+1. **Push your code to GitHub** (if not already done)

+2. **The workflow is already created** at `.github/workflows/build-windows.yml`

+3. **Trigger the build**:
+   - Go to your GitHub repository
+   - Click on "Actions" tab
+   - Select "Build Windows Executables" workflow
+   - Click "Run workflow" button
+   - Wait for the build to complete (usually 5-10 minutes)

+4. **Download the executables**:
+   - After the workflow completes, go to the "Artifacts" section
+   - Download `windows-executables` (individual executables) or `windows-distribution-package` (complete package)

+#### Building macOS Executables

 1. **Push your code to GitHub** (if not already done)